streamlit/streamlit/docs/develop_streamlit_components.md

 #### Python → Frontend

-You send data from Python to the frontend by passing keyword args to your component's invoke function (that is, the function returned from `declare_component`).
+You send data from Python to the frontend by passing keyword args to your Component's invoke function (that is, the function returned from `declare_component`).
 You can send the following types of data from Python to the frontend:

 - Any JSON-serializable data
 - `numpy.array`